coop152/obsidian-vaults/Microcontrollers (22712)/Using the Keypad and Spartan 3.md

 In fact we only use upperS0, so all we care about is this:
 ![](Pasted%20image%2020230315155011.png)
 So we have a data register mapped to `0x2000_0002` and a control register mapped to `0x2000_0003`.
-The data register can be imagined as a direct connection to the keypad.
-(It's actually going to the FPGA, which is relaying the signals to the keypad).
+The data register holds the data that will be sent to and the data that has been received from the keypad.
 The control register defines, for each bit of the data register, if that bit is an input or an output.
 If a bit is 1, then the corresponding bit of the data register will be an **input** to the FPGA, meaning you can use it to read the output of the connected peripheral.
 If a bit is 0, then the corresponding bit will be an **output** from the FPGA, meaning you can use it to send data to the input of the connected peripheral.

 ## Configuring the FPGA to use the keypad